go-vgo/robotgo/README.md

 ```

 ##[API](https://github.com/go-vgo/robotgo/blob/master/doc.md)
-  This is a work in progress.
+  Please click API;This is a work in progress.